tekknolagi/tekknolagi.github.com/union-find.md

 ```

 This makes it so easy to drop this into any existing or new project.
 No
 library, just 10 lines of code.
+Instant find-and-replace when optimizing your
+compiler IR.

 This implementation does not do path compression or union-by-rank, the features
 that get peak performance, but adding those features in can be done